 A meteorite streaks past the camera.
-It carries some kind of alien mineral, and it ain’t Vibranium.
-It smashes into a lighthouse: the invasion of the planet has begun.
+It carries an alien mineral, and it ain’t Vibranium.
+It smashes to Earth; the invasion of the planet has begun.
 Ground zero is covered by an iridescent dome called the Shimmer, which looks like a soap bubble, or a gigantic blister.

 It’s top secret, but the phenomenon is expanding, threatening to swallow up whole cities and states…

 Annihilation started life as the first volume in Jeff VanderMeer’s Southern Reach book trilogy, where a nameless four-woman crew venture into the mysterious Area X. One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.

 In Alex ‘Ex Machina’ Garland’s adaptation, the biologist – now named Lena – is played by a characteristically poised Natalie Portman as an ex-military John Hopkins professor.
 Flashbacks reveal her cheating on her angelic-looking soldier husband Kane (Oscar Isaac) with Interstellar’s David Gyasi.

 We see Lena Portmansplaining cellular senescence – AKA aging – to Kane, playfully arguing whether God makes mistakes.
 As they discuss the odd silence around Kane’s deployment, he tenderly says they’ll be under the same stars, but Lena mocks the idea of pining for her husband.

 The poor chap goes MIA, before mysteriously returning to their home, barely clinging to life.

 Having learned that Oscar Isaac escaped the Shimmer, a guilt-wracked Lena leaves him on a ventilator to join the creepy Dr Ventress (Jennifer Jason Leigh) for the next mission.